 Sadly, drive-in movies venues are dying a slow and painful death, but you can create an awesome outdoor cinema experience in your own backyard if you have the right gear.
 For the frequent movie-goer—or person that just loves watching films on the big screen—invest in a home theater system that can be used both indoors and out.

-The Optoma HD142X projects a brightness of 3000 lumens.
+The Optoma HD28HDR projects a brightness of 3,600 lumens.
 That makes it bright enough for use outside—even when its not terribly dark.
-The projection size ranges from 66-107 inches depending on how far away the projector is placed from the screen.
-The 1080p projector comes with two HDMI ports, a 3.5mm audio output, and a bulb that lasts up to 8,000 hours.
-It has a higher contrast ratio at 23,000:1, which means that the lightest white is 23,000 times brighter than the darkest black.
-The Optoma HD142X also comes with a ten-watt built in speaker. $545.
+The projection size can go up to 120 inches depending on how far away the projector is placed from the screen.
+The 1080p projector comes with two HDMI ports, a 3.5mm audio output, and a bulb that lasts up to 15,000 hours.
+It has a higher contrast ratio at 50,000:1, which means that the lightest white is 50,000 times brighter than the darkest black.
+The Optoma HD28HDR also comes with a ten-watt built-in speaker.

-This 11-pound, steel projector or laptop stand has a 15.5 x 11.5 inch plate and an adjustable height between 33 and 53 inches.
-The tripod legs will keep the picture sturdy while you watch your films. $47.
+This 11-pound, steel projector or laptop stand has a 13.8 x 12.6-inch plate and an adjustable height between 34.7 and 58.7-inches.
+The tripod legs will keep the picture sturdy while you watch your films.

-This G4Free outdoor folding chair holds up to 200 pounds and is made of a durable Oxford cloth with aluminum alloy legs.
-The chair folds up—keep a couple of them in a closet for next week’s screening—and comes with a pouch to hold your personal items. $31.
+This Moon Lence outdoor folding chair holds up to 242 pounds and is made of a durable Oxford cloth with aluminum alloy legs.
+The chair folds up—keep a couple of them in a closet for next week’s screening—and comes with a pouch to hold your personal items.